netzfisch/rpi-tvheadend/README.md

 Turn your [Raspberry PI](http://raspberrypi.org) within **15 minutes** into a **TV streaming and recording server** for your local network!

-This repository defines a **docker image for the ARM architecture**, based on [alpine Linux](http://www.alpinelinux.org/), which is with ~5 MB much smaller than most other distribution base images, and thus leads to a **slimmer Tvheadend image of ~18 MB**.
+This **image aims at the ARM architecture**, uses the well knwon [Tvheadend](https://tvheadend.org/) software, is based on [alpine Linux](http://www.alpinelinux.org/), which is with ~5 MB much smaller than most other distribution base, and thus leads to a **slimmer Tvheadend image**.

 [![](https://badge.imagelayers.io/netzfisch/rpi-tvheadend:latest.svg)](https://imagelayers.io/?images=netzfisch/rpi-tvheadend:latest)